 The story of Polylith

 I have written and published this newsletter monthly since February 2019.
 It proceeds, like so many things, in twelve month cycles.
-The third began in March 2021.
+The fourth began in January 2022.

 Each cycle is accompanied by a wheel — the circular image above — which rotates one turn over the course of a year and then disappears.
-Each letter I publish advances the wheel roughly a twelfth-turn, and in that way it feels like I’m writing to both propel and keep up with the seasons.
-This cycle’s image is adapted from a photograph taken in early April 2012 some three miles above Blue Green Lake, captured by a Leica ADS40 Airborne Digital Sensor aboard an airplane.
+Each letter advances the wheel one-twelfth of a turn, and in that way it feels like I’m writing to both propel and keep up with the seasons.
+This cycle’s wheel is composed of two photographs (one and two) taken sixty-seven years apart from airplanes above Blue Green Lake and the nearby Lake Michigan shoreline.